Keshavgoyal05/E-commerce-Application/README.md

 with this it will run on some localhost, e.g. http://localhost:4200/home

-3) open backend with terminal and type   "npm install" and after that type  "npm start" , with this it will run on localhost, e.g. http://localhost:8000.
-Note - Make sure your localhost with 8000 port is available.
+3) open backend with terminal and type   "npm install" and after that type  "npm start" , with this it will run on localhost http://localhost:8000 Note - Make sure your localhost with 8000 port is available.

 NOTE - once it is then you will see a file named as "db.config.js" at location "/E-Commerce/my-backend/app/configs/db.config.js".